dyc3/senior-design/visualization-design.typ

 == Recieving Information From Load Balancers

-Grafana is a tool primarily meant for time series data, and no current data source plugins support recieving the type of information needed.
-To add support a custom data source must be created
+Grafana is a tool primarily meant for time series data, and no current data source plugins support receiving the type of information needed.
+To add support a custom data source must be created.

 === Balancer Discovery